 Help!
-I Need to Do a Reset.
+I Need to Do a Pouch Reset.

 What are the options for a post-op reset diet plan after bariatric surgery?